 8. Dependents.
 Do you have children or other dependents (a dependent sibling, for example) for whom you provide?
 A flat-rate deduction of 6500 francs per child applies to federal tax.
 Many cantonal tax deductions are more generous than that.

 9. Retirement savings.
-If you tuck away money in a 3a savings account or policy to supplement your social security and pension fund retirement savings, make sure to claim the 3a tax deduction.
-The limit on the amount of money you can save using a 3a account changes occasionally, but the current limit is 6'768 francs for employees and 33,840 francs for self-employed individuals.
-You can find more information in the guide to maximum 3a contributions.
-If you made additional payments to your 2a occupational pension fund (to make up the difference between your previous and current salary, for example), you can deduct these voluntary contributions from your taxable income.
+If you tuck away money in a 3a savings account or retirement fund, or pay premiums for a 3a life insurance policy, make sure to claim the pillar 3a tax deduction.
+The limit on the amount of money you can contribute to the pillar 3a changes annually, but the 2019 limits are 6826 francs for employees with pillar 2a occupational pension funds and 34,128 francs for self-employed individuals.
+You can find more information in the guide to maximum annual pillar 3a contributions.
+If you made voluntary contributions to your pillar 2a occupational pension fund (to make up the difference between your previous and current salary, for example), you can deduct these voluntary contributions from your taxable income.
+Pillar 2a and pillar 3a assets do not have to be declared as personal wealth for wealth tax purposes until they are withdrawn.

 In addition to these key tax deductions, there are dozens more which may or may not apply to your financial situation.
 Taking time to carefully review all possible tax deductions will help you avoid paying more taxes than necessary, freeing up money for other expenses and investments.